 - Inspect Ball joints

-At this mileage, depending how hard the Tacoma’s life was up until now, the following components needs to be inspected and changed if necessary:
+At this mileage, depending on how hard the Tacoma’s life was up until now, the following components need to be inspected and changed if necessary:

 Components to be checked and replaced at 200K miles are:

 - 4. Test Alternator